 Scan Target Finder

 The Scan Target Finder is able to identify Scan Targets owned by the organisation, which may have been missed, prompting to schedule the scan target for an Acunetix scan.
 These hosts are often long forgotten, and may have never received a vulnerability scan, even though they are available on the internet.
-The Scan Target Finder makes it easy to identify these hosts and easily add them as Scan Targets in Acunetix OVS.
+The Scan Target Finder makes it easy to identify these hosts and easily add them as Scan Targets in Acunetix Online.

 The Target Finder makes use of multiple techniques to identify new assets.These include: